flutter-munich/hackathon/README.md

 # Solutions

 You can see screenshots and video recordings for every team's solution in the [`./solutions` folder](https://github.com/flutter-munich/hackathon/tree/master/solutions).
+As the apps used text-to-speech, the GIFs might not do the apps justive, so clone the projects and see how they really work.

 ***